 Trellises may be used as needed to support plants with in your plot.

 The PPCG does experience a level of produce stealing from both Animal and Human offenders.
 To reduce this lose we have begun making hoop covers over the plots out of 10ft long plastic conduit.
-Then we put wire over the plastic conduit.
+Then we put wire or netting over the plastic conduit.
 We have also made framed boxes covered with wire to put over the plot.
 If this is something a plot holder would like to do, then discuss it with the garden coordinator to see want will work best for you.